Planning a trip

 First draft

 Once you hit Done Furkot plots the route and calculates the time.
-If you want to start at 9am and drive till 6pm Furkot shows you that it will take at least 3 days to get to Devils Tower from Boston.
-Trip drawer has some handy stats.
+If you want to start at 9am and drive until 6pm Furkot shows you that it will take at least 3 days to get to Devils Tower from Boston.
+The Trip drawer has some handy stats.

-Furkot also found and added hotels to our trip.
+Furkot will also find and add hotels to your trip.
 These are just suggestions added to accommodate the 9am to 6pm driving days.
-Please note that since we are driving West and crossing the time zones the Furkot accounts for time changes and adjusts arrival times as needed.
+Please note that since we are driving West and crossing the time zones Furkot accounts for time changes and adjusts arrival times accordingly.

-Before doing anything else let's get acquainted with the Furkot map.
-You can zoom in and zoom out (using your mouse wheel or touchpad scroll function is the fastest way to do that).
+Before doing anything else, let's get acquainted with the Furkot map.
+You can zoom in and zoom out (using your mouse wheel or touchpad scroll function is the fastest way).
 You can pan by dragging the map area around.
 If you get lost you can click the Show the entire trip button which will reposition the map.

 Driving for 3 days straight is probably not what you had in mind.
 Time to beef up on road trip attractions.